rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ## Alternative: third-party expansion libraries
-We could encourage the creation of a 'macros for macro authors' crate with implementations of common macros - for instance, those in the standard library
-- and make it clear that macro support isn't guaranteed for arbitrary macro calls passed in to proc macros.
+We could encourage the creation of a 'macros for macro authors' crate with implementations of common macros (for instance, those in the standard library) and make it clear that macro support isn't guaranteed for arbitrary macro calls passed in to proc macros.
 This feels unsatisfying, since it fractures the macro ecosystem and leads to very indirect unexpected behaviour (for instance, one proc macro may use a different macro expansion library than another, and they might return different results).
 This also doesn't help address macro calls in built-in attributes.

 ## Alternative: global eager expansion
 Opt-out eager expansion is backwards-incompatible with current macro behaviour: